dashpay/docs-platform/docs/tutorials/tui/index.md

 ![DPNS screen](./img/dpns/dpns.png)

-On the contested resources screen, the left side lists all names requiring votes.
+The left side of the contested resources screen lists all names requiring votes.
 Scroll up or down to select a name, then press `s` to see the current voting status.

 ![DPNS contested resources screen](./img/dpns/dpns-contested-resources.png)

-The vote status lists all identities currently requesting the name along with the number of votes for each one.
+The vote status lists all identities currently requesting the name and the number of votes for each one.
 Vote count for the abstain and lock categories are also shown.

 ![DPNS contested resources screen showing status](./img/dpns/dpns-contested-resources-status.png)

 #### Voting

 :::{attention}
-Voting can only be done by masternodes and evonodes and each node can only modify their vote four times.
-See the [load masternode identity section](#load-masternode-identity) for how to import your masternode voting key to vote using the TUI.
+Voting can only be done by masternodes and evonodes, and each node can only modify its vote four times.
+See the [load masternode identity section](#load-masternode-identity) for instructions on importing your masternode voting key to vote using the TUI.
 :::

 To vote on a contested resource, press `v` to open the voting screen, select your preferred option, and press `Enter` to submit your response.